CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

 | Security | End-to-end encryption | Protects against unauthorized access |
 | CI/CD | Automated testing and staged rollouts | Ensures 95% update success in 24 hours |

 Modern tools have revolutionized how developers handle app updates.
-For example, NASA's OSIRIS-REx team praised Capgo's capabilities:
+For example, NASA's OSIRIS-REx team praised CodePushGo's capabilities:

-> "Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) 🙂" [\[1\]](https://capgo.app/)
+> "CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) 🙂" [\[1\]](https://capgo.app/)

 Real-world data supports these practices, and developers have shared their positive experiences.
 Bessie Cooper, for instance, remarked:

-> "Capgo is a must-have tool for developers who seek higher productivity by bypassing lengthy bugfix reviews" [\[1\]](https://capgo.app/)
+> "CodePushGo is a must-have tool for developers who seek higher productivity by bypassing lengthy bugfix reviews" [\[1\]](https://capgo.app/)

 Industry leaders like Rodrigo Mantica also emphasize its importance:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" [\[1\]](https://capgo.app/)